OHMMYCodeEz/Script/README.md

 spawn(function()
     game:GetService('RunService').Stepped:Connect(function()
         if _G.Remove_Effect then
-            for i, v in pairs(game.ReplicatedStorage.Effect.Container:GetChildren()) do
+            for i, v in pairs(GetService:"ReplicatedStorage".Effect.Container:GetChildren()) do
                 if v.Name == "Death" then
                     v:Destroy()
                 end